Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 Whisk the dry ingredients for light and chewy cookies filled with warm spices.

 I earn a small commission from qualifying purchases through affiliate links.
-There’s no extra charge to you.
+The price will be the same whether you use the affiliate links or go directly to the website.
 All opinions are my own.
+(Check our full disclosure Policy)

-Add room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter to create a perfect blend between the wet ingredients and the dry ingredients.
-Mix until the batter pumpkin snickerdoodle cookies are combined.
+Add the wet ingredients.
+Room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter.
+This combination will create a perfect blend between the wet ingredients and the flour mixture.
+Mix the dry ingredients and wet ingredients until the pumpkin snickerdoodles recipe is combined.

 Put the bowl in the refrigerator for some chill time, 10 minutes.